craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/mercenary-seeking-mission.md

 I want to do what I’m good at: building something I'm interested in, that makes money.
 But, I also want that thing to be something that makes the world better in a sustainable way, even if it's small.
 If I can do that while living as many [great days](/core-values) as I can, then that's the professional dream.
 [Productive entrepreneurship](https://hbr.org/2017/06/is-america-encouraging-the-wrong-kind-of-entrepreneurship) plus a good life.

-Most of the time, it takes 5-15 years to see a business like this through to maturity, assuming it doesn't fail completely along the way.
+Most of the time, it takes 5-15 years to see a business like this through to maturity.
+Assuming it doesn't fail completely along the way.

-When the time is right to fully devote my working life to building something new for that long, I hope to have spent this phase building confidence I've found the right "spot" to make my professional home.
-The best environment to produce ikigai along the way for me, my family, and as many others as possible.
+When the time is right to devote my working life to building something new for that long, I hope to have spent this phase building confidence I've found the right "spot" to make my professional home.
+The best environment to produce "ikigai" along the way for me, my family, and as many others as possible.

 This is the way.